Volkswagen hit by second Chinese state television exposé in one week

-BEIJING (Reuters) - China’s main state-owned television network struck out against Volkswagen AG (VOWG_p.DE) in its second exposé targeting the firm this week, alleging this time that the company overlooked dangerous engine leaks in its Chinese cars.
+BEIJING, March 18 (Reuters) - China’s main state-owned television network struck out against Volkswagen AG in its second exposé targeting the firm this week, alleging this time that the company overlooked dangerous engine leaks in its Chinese cars.

 Foreign firms like Volkswagen that dominate certain sectors of the Chinese market can be particularly vulnerable to exposés that hold sway over consumers and can drag down sales.